Poison control center: Egypt

 The Poison Control Centre of Ain Shams University (PCC-ASU) was established in 1981.
 It is one of the earliest poisoning treatment facilities to be established in the Middle East.
 It has its own inpatient department, ICU and Analytical Toxicology unit.
 It serves between 20 and 25 thousand cases a year.

 Germany

-German states designate poison control centers.
-There are currently 8 different centers, some of them serving several states.
+Germany has seven designated poison control centers, some serving several states.
+Calling the centers is free of charge for members of the public.
+Some centers charge a fee for calls by hospitals or other medical professionals.